The Polar Express (film): Soundtrack

-The soundtrack of the film, titled The Polar Express: Original Motion Picture Soundtrack, was released on November 2, 2004 by Reprise Records, Warner Music Group and Warner Sunset Records.
-The song, "Believe", written by Glen Ballard and Alan Silvestri, was nominated for Best Original Song at the 77th Academy Awards.
-It was sung at the 77th Academy Awards show by original performer Josh Groban with Beyoncé.
-It gained a Grammy Award in 2006.
+The soundtrack album of the film, titled The Polar Express: Original Motion Picture Soundtrack, was released on November 2, 2004, by Reprise Records, Warner Music Group and Warner Sunset Records.
+The song, "Believe" was written by Alan Silvestri (music) and Glen Ballard (lyrics), and was nominated for Best Original Song at the 77th Academy Awards.
+It was sung at the 77th Academy Awards show by original performer Josh Groban with Beyoncé and won a Grammy Award in 2006.

 The album was certified Gold by the RIAA in November 2007.
 Having sold 724,000 copies in the United States, it is the best-selling film soundtrack/holiday album hybrid since Nielsen SoundScan started tracking music sales in 1991.

 Most of the original orchestral score featured in the film was not released on the soundtrack and has never been released.
 The soundtrack mostly comprises only songs featured in the film.
 A limited number of promotional "For Your Consideration" CDs, intended to showcase the film's score to reviewers of the film, were released in 2005.
 This CD contained nearly the complete score, but none of the film's songs.
 Various bootleg versions of the soundtrack, combining both the official soundtrack album and the orchestral-only CD, have since surfaced.

 Architecture

-The buildings at the North Pole refer to a number of buildings related to American railroading history.
-The buildings in the square at the city's center are loosely based on the Pullman Factory in Chicago's Pullman neighborhood.
+The buildings at the North Pole in the film represent an earlier era in American railroading.
+Building design drew inspiration from the Pullman neighborhood in Chicago, home of a railroad car manufacturer, the Pullman Company.

 The Polar Express Locomotive

-The locomotive featured in the film is an American 2-8-4 Berkshire type steam locomotive modeled after the Pere Marquette 1225, which had spent many years on static display near Spartan Stadium in East Lansing, Michigan on the campus of Michigan State University, where Chris Van Allsburg recalled playing on the engine when attending football games as a child.
-The engine in the movie, however, has noticeable differences from the real Pere Marquette 1225, and looks somewhat like an S-1 from the Erie Railroad.
-These include the headlight being mounted inside the smokebox, like many Delaware & Hudson steam locomotives, instead of being on a platform or on the pilot.
-The whistle is mounted on the upper right hand side of the boiler positioned upright, instead of on top of the boiler, positioned horizontally.
-It also lacks the feedwater heater, marker lights, number boards, and builders plates the real Pere Marquette 1225 has.
-The cow catcher is also bigger than it is in real life, with slats extending to the pilot beam, and it also lacks a front coupler.
+The locomotive featured in the film is an American 2-8-4 Berkshire type steam locomotive modeled after Pere Marquette 1225, which had spent many years on static display near Spartan Stadium in East Lansing, Michigan, on the campus of Michigan State University, where Chris Van Allsburg recalled playing on the engine when attending football games as a child.
+The engine in the movie, however, has noticeable differences from the real 1225, and looks somewhat like an S-1 from the Erie Railroad.
+These include the headlight being mounted inside the smokebox, like many Delaware & Hudson steam locomotives, instead of being on a platform or pilot.
+The whistle is mounted on the upper right-hand side of the boiler positioned upright, instead of on top of the boiler, positioned horizontally.
+It also lacks the feedwater heater, marker lights, number boards, and builders plates the real 1225 has.
+The cowcatcher is also bigger than it is in real life, with slats extending to the pilot beam, and it also lacks a front coupler.

-In July 2002, Warner Bros. approached the locomotive's owner, the Steam Railroading Institute, to study the engine.
-The engine in the film is modeled from the PM No. 1225's drawings and the sounds from recordings made of the 1225 operating under steam.
+In July 2002, Warner Bros. approached the 1225's owner, the Steam Railroading Institute, to study the engine.
+The engine in the film is modeled from the 1225's drawings and the sounds from recordings made of it operating under steam.
+The whistle used in the film was taken from Sierra Railway No. 28.
+Though some original reports claim that the whistle was taken from Sierra No. 3, #28's running mate.